osmanemin/custom-device-detect/README.md

   }*/
 ```

-Google bots sometimes can be mobile and sometimes desktop.<br/>
+Google bots sometimes can be mobile or desktop.<br/>
 **Example** - user agent bot detection:

 ```js